CB86 - Bachelor of Podiatry Practice (Honours)

 - private practice.

-The Rockhampton program is an approved program of study in accordance with the National Board and has received accreditation from the Australian & New Zealand Podiatry Accreditation Council.
+The Rockhampton course is an approved course of study in accordance with the National Board and has received accreditation from the Australian & New Zealand Podiatry Accreditation Council.

-The Sydney based program is still in the process of being accredited by the National Board and Australian & New Zealand Podiatry Accreditation Council.
+The Sydney based course is still in the process of being accredited by the National Board and Australian & New Zealand Podiatry Accreditation Council.